Skip to content

 Review your timelines and your budget.

-Are you expecting your writer to produce too much, too fast, for too little money?
+If you’re the sponsor, are you expect the writer to produce too much, too fast, for too little money?

 Can you review your deadlines and lengthen them?
 Or review your budget and invest more?